How great is the love the Father has lavished on us, that we should be called children of God! And that is what we are!

 Too often we assume that God’s love is that warm and fuzzy feeling we get when we “fall in love” with someone.
 Or when we have those really good, happy butterflies in the stomach about almost anything, even our favorite ice cream.

 But God’s love goes right to the core of who he is.
 It’s often the tough love we experience before we ever get to the warm and fuzzy part.
-Many come to the love and forgiveness of God only after first hitting the proverbial brick wall.
-If we’re running away at full speed from his will and purpose, we may meet God on the road in the most unpleasant way we could ever imagine—an auto accident, hospital stay, long-term illness, stuck in a career going nowhere or worse—south, bankruptcy, or whatever else it takes.
+Many came to the love and forgiveness of God only after first hitting the proverbial brick wall.
+If we’re running away at full speed from his will and purpose, we may meet God on the road in the most unpleasant way we could ever imagine-an auto accident (the family could contact an attorney for auto accident but that would not bring the dead back to life, alas), hospital stay, long-term illness, stuck in a career going nowhere or worse-south, bankruptcy, or whatever else it takes.
 Often he needs to get our attention before we ever gain or return to an interest in him or his kingdom.
 And if he doesn’t take some direct steps toward us in the first place, then we never do get around to taking an interest.

 The truth is that however painful God’s tough love may seem at the moment, it’s actually his care that’s really behind the events that lead us to the place he’s prepared for us.
 And God is so serious about his purpose that he doesn’t care in the least if we don’t put our stamp of approval on his toughness.
 Nothing causes him to waver for a second from the best he determines for us.